List of Bluey characters: Stripe Heeler

-Stripe Heeler is a Blue Heeler who is the husband of Trixie, father of Muffin and Socks, one of Bluey and Bingo's uncles, and Bandit and Radley's younger brother.
+Stripe Heeler is a Blue Heeler who is the husband of Trixie, father of Muffin and Socks, one of the uncles of Bluey and Bingo, and the younger brother of Bandit and Radley.
 During a family trip, Stripe was bullied by Bandit, who eventually got jinxed by Radley in retaliation.
 Stripe is rather gentle, but is inexperienced when it comes to parenting.
+His wife tries to help him.
 He shares a friendly sibling rivalry with his brother, Bandit.
 He is voiced by Dan Brumm, who also works on sound production for the series.

 Trixie Heeler

-Trixie Heeler is a White Heeler who is the wife of Stripe, mother of Muffin and Socks, and one of Bluey and Bingo's aunts.
+Trixie Heeler is a White Heeler who is the wife of Stripe, mother of Muffin and Socks, and one of the aunts of Bluey and Bingo.
 Trixie is caring, energetic and level-headed, particularly when it comes to parenting, and she loves spending time with her family.
 However, she can have arguments with Stripe about certain parenting decisions, but she can always find a middle ground.
 She is voiced by Myf Warhurst.

 Radley Heeler

-Radley Heeler is a Red/Blue Heeler mix who is the uncle of Bluey, Bingo, Muffin and Socks and is the older brother of Bandit and Stripe.
+Radley Heeler is a Red/Blue Heeler mix who is the uncle of Bluey, Bingo, Muffin and Socks and the older brother of Bandit and Stripe.
 Radley looks out for his family and is laid-back, but has an occasional tendency to zone out; such an instance of this is him mistakenly calling Bluey a boy because of her blue fur.
 During his childhood, he stood up for Stripe and jinxed Bandit after he relentlessly teased his younger brother.
 He worked on an oil rig stationed in Western Australia and because of this, he was not able to visit his family often as he would have liked to.
 Radley later developed a relationship with Bluey's godmother, Frisky, who he eventually married.
 After learning that Frisky did not want to move west with him after their wedding, Radley decided to quit his job, moving to the city and getting a job there in order to remain close to his family.
 He is voiced by Patrick Brammall.

 Frisky Heeler

 Frisky Heeler is an English Cocker Spaniel who is Bluey's godmother, as well as Radley's wife and thus aunt to the Heeler cousins.
-She is one of Chilli's friends, and the two would frequent Mount Coot-Tha as teenagers.
+As one of Chilli's friends, the two would frequent Mount Coot-Tha as teenagers.
 Prior to meeting Radley, she had a boyfriend named Bosco.
 Frisky met Radley while babysitting Bluey and Bingo; they eventually develop a relationship, and get married in Bandit and Chilli's backyard soon after.
+She also once went to a live Maroons game with Chilli and Trixie.
 She is voiced by Claudia O'Doherty.